-Activity Factors Affecting the Decision Fast Track the App.
-Likely Underwriting Decision Non-Medical Risks Aviation: Commercial Certified air carriers and commuter airlines that are strictly regulated and have very good experience.
+S Activity Factors Affecting the Decision Fast Track the App.
+Likely Underwriting Decision Non-Medical Kisks Aviation: Commercial Certified air carriers and commuter airlines that are strictly regulated and have very good experience.
 Pilots who have a commercial license and fly smaller aircraft for a variety of purposes.
-Current age Commercial carrier Where they fly Type of aircraft flown Type of flying Requirement: Aviation Questionnaire Fast Track: Overall experience Hours/year Flight ratings Aircraft Details of specialized flying Pilot or crew of certified air carrier may qualify for Preferred or better on a case by case basis.
+Type of aircraft flown Type of flying Type of flying Type of flying Hours/year Flight ratings Aircraft Pilot or crew of certified air carrier may qualify for Preferred or better on a case by case basis.
 Other types of aircraft or flying require ratings ranging from \$2.50-\$10/1000, e.g.,: • Crop dusting, bush pilots and air ambulance: \$5/1000 • Power line inspection, traffic control, sightseeing: \$3.50/1000 Aviation: Military Military pilots are exposed to different risks than civilian pilots.
 In addition to the risk of combat, they generally fly more hours than private pilots to maintain proficiency, and this flying can simulate combat conditions.
-Current age Which branch service (Air Force, Navy, Marine, Coast Guard) Shore or carrier based Instructor Type of aircraft Type of flying Requirement: Aviation Questionnaire Fast Track: Overall experience Hours/year Flight ratings Aircraft Details of specialized flying Most military aviation ratings range from \$2.50-\$10/1000 Higher extras used for younger ages and carrier based Aircrew rated the same as pilot Aviation exclusion generally only offered to those in ROTC and service academies who have aviation duties If posted to war zone, we would decline coverage
+Current age Which branch service (Air Force, Navy, Marine, Coast Guard) Shore or carrier based Instructor Type of aircraft Type of flying Requirement: Aviation Questionnaire (NB5009) Fast Track: Overall experience Hours/year Flight ratings Aircraft Details of specialized flying Most military aviation ratings range from \$2.50-\$10/1000 Higher extras used for younger ages and carrier based Aircrew rated the same as pilot Aviation exclusion generally only offered to those in ROTC and service academies who have aviation duties If posted to war zone, we would decline coverage